tusharendrak/Flow-Log-Parser/README.md

 - The program only supports default log format (as shown in the example in the problem statement).
 - The flow logs must be in the version 2 format, as no other versions are supported.
 - The logs should have at least 14 fields (as shown in the provided example).
 Lines with fewer fields will be skipped.

-### Protocol Mapping
-- Protocol is assumed to be either TCP or UDP based on the protocol number (6 for TCP, 17 for UDP).
-- Any unknown protocol will default to 'Untagged'.

 ### Case Insensitivity
 - Matching for protocol in the lookup table is case insensitive.